llamaxyz/llama/docs/action-creation.md

 Guards have one limitation in that they cannot be used to guard calls to the core or policy contract, since a malfunctioning guard could brick your Llama instance if it were able to guard a core function such as `setRolePermission` or `setGuard` itself.

-Llama recommends using guards to implement adhoc and protocol specific safety checks
+Llama recommends using guards to implement adhoc and protocol specific safety checks.